risingwavelabs/risingwave/README.md

 ## License

-RisingWave is under the Apache License 2.0.
+RisingWave is distributed under the Apache License (Version 2.0).
 Please refer to [LICENSE](LICENSE) for more information.

 ## Contributing